Become a Cantor

 In keeping with Hebrew College’s commitment to study based on traditional sources, the foundations of our Cantorial curriculum are built on the chant traditions for singing Jewish texts, Nusach and Cantillation.

-Like Oral Torah, the orally transmitted musical systems of Nusach and Cantillation carry with them the historical and spiritual expressions of Ashkenazi Jews from the Middle Ages to the present.
+Like Oral Torah, the orally transmitted musical systems of Nusach and Cantillation carry with them the historical and spiritual expressions of Jews from the Middle Ages to the present.
+Our courses focus on Ashkenazi Jewish traditions.
 These musical forms connect the Cantor and the congregation to the primary texts of Tanakh and Jewish Liturgy, while facilitating communal congregational singing and individual reflective participation.

 Our students study Nusach and Cantillation systems for the complete liturgical calendar.